heilaaks/snippy/docs/source/usage.rst

 case of failure.
 You can use debug option with the command to investigate possible problems.
 For more detailed troubleshooting instructions, please refer to the development section.

-The workflow section below contains use cases.
+The workflow chapter contains use cases and examples.

 .. note::